wzdrgi/stVGP/README.md

 spdep==1.3-3
 progress==1.2.2

+## Gene selection
+Due to the strong version dependency of the R module in stVGP during gene selection, users encountering version-related issues preventing code execution may directly reference our results for subsequent alignment analysis.
+Alignment results are available for download at https://figshare.com/authors/Zedong_Wang/20593784 website.

 ## Quick-start tutorial
 Here, we provide guidance on using the stVGP sample data to help you quickly get started with our method.
 Here we provide two datasets for testing: the human dorsolateral prefrontal cortex (DLPFC) dataset (can be download at https://figshare.com/authors/Zedong_Wang/20593784) and the human developing heart dataset (can be download at https://figshare.com/authors/Zedong_Wang/20593784).